 The written notice you received (An Important Message from Medicare About Your Rights) tells you how to reach this organization.
-(Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2, Section 4, of this booklet.)
+Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2.

 Act quickly